 Changing the Environment

-As children are developing, we tend to want to promote independence by placing items, activities, and evens foods and drinks within reach so that they can easily access these things.
-While this is important, it can hinder language and communication in individuals struggling in this area or with emerging skills in this area.
+As children are developing, we tend to want to promote independence by placing items, activities, and foods and drinks within reach so that they can easily access these things.
+While this is important, it can hinder language and communication in individuals struggling in this area.

 To promote language and communication at home, we want to place things out of reach so that individuals need to communicate in some way to gain access to what they want.
 For example, placing a favorite toy on the top shelf and encouraging language and communication to gain access.
 We can provide a model of what we want the individual to say or repeat or we can provide an approximation.
 An approximation can be something like saying the “b” sound for ball.
 Once the individual says the word, phrase, or sound, provide them with what they are asking for.